alti3/stateless-py/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-## Code of Conduct

-This project and everyone participating in it is governed by a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior.
-(Note: You'll need to add a `CODE_OF_CONDUCT.md` file, perhaps based on the Contributor Covenant).

 ## How Can I Contribute?

 ### Reporting Bugs